 The elevation surface properties Vertical exaggeration, Surface color, and Shade surface relative to the scene's light position are not maintained through the sharing process.

-Share a web elevation layer
+Share a web elevation layer using the default configuration

 - In the Contents pane, right-click the elevation source in your scene's ground surface you want to share and click Share as Web Layer .